vacp2p/rfc/ETHCHAT.md

 Once this initialization has been set, Alice and Bob can start exchanging messages with forward secrecy and authentication.

-## Considerations with regards to the Noise protocol
+## Specification as a Noise protocol

 X3DH has three phases: